cstuartroe/sauna/templates/North Wind.md

 ```
 that-ABL-TOP sun-NOM hot-CNJ shine-PST-S2/3S
-Then the Sun shone warmly
+Then the Sun shone warmly.
 ```

 ```